home | what's new | other sitescontact | about

 Here's what we'll find.
 The famous "madness” -- explored endlessly by poets and philosophers -- applies only to the lower, purely physical, levels of so-called “love"; only to the bio-instinctual responses.

-why doesn't crazy love also apply to her virtue, not just her measurements
+why doesn't crazy love also apply to her godly virtues, not just bodily measurements

 We’ve never heard of Aphrodite’s insanity imposing itself as a frothing craving for another’s virtue -- her character, competence, selflessness, intelligence, sincerity, excellence, guilelessness, unassuming modesty, wholesomeness, service-mindedness, graciousness, purity and holiness.
 The unenlightened male might want these qualities in a mate, but not to the point of carpet-fressing associated with chasing a skirt; not too many hit songs on this topic.